 Conference delegates received tips on volunteer leadership, online social networking, and international banking within the economic crisis.
-An agenda change merged the Face2Face session with the FAWCO Fair; attendees can chat with committee chairs, the US liaison, the NGO Director, the FAWCO Board, The Foundation and sponsors.
-Member club presidents and FAWCO Reps discussed common club-level issues (i.e. membership, volunteer management, use of technology), as well as how to promote FAWCO within their clubs.
-Two sessions featured the Executive Director of the Pew Research Center, discussing recent demographic trends in America, and the Grameen Foundation, introducing micro financing as a way of empowering women.
+An agenda change merged the Face2Face session with the FAWCO Fair where attendees could chat with committee chairs, the US Liaison, the NGO Director, the FAWCO Board, The Foundation and sponsors.
+Presidents and reps discussed common clublevel issues such as membership, volunteer management, use of technology and how to promote FAWCO within their clubs.
+Two sessions featured the Executive Director of the Pew Research Center who discussed recent demographic trends in America, and the Grameen Foundation, introducing micro financing as a way of empowering women.